Frequently Asked Questions for Kiwi Syslog Server

 How is Kiwi Syslog Server licensed?

-How do I configure my network devices for use with Kiwi Syslog Server?
+How do I configure my device to send Syslog messages to Kiwi Syslog Server?

 Check the “Configuring Syslog enabled devices” section of the Kiwi Syslog Server manual

 How do I get Kiwi Syslog Server to send an email to me?